COVID-19: Who's at higher risk of serious symptoms?

 In addition to these everyday precautions, if you are at higher risk of infection or of developing serious COVID-19 symptoms, you might also want to:

-- Make sure you have a 30-day supply of your regular prescription and over-the-counter medications.
-Most people recover from COVID-19 at home.
+- Make sure you have at least a 30-day supply of your regular prescription and over-the-counter medications.

 - Check to see if your vaccinations are up to date, particularly for influenza and pneumonia.
 These vaccines won't prevent COVID-19, but becoming ill with influenza or pneumonia may worsen your outcome if you also catch COVID-19.